Getting Started Concepts The Things Stack Cloud The Things Stack Enterprise Integrations API Hardware

 https://<HOSTNAME>/oauth/authorize?client_id=<CLIENT-ID>&redirect_uri=<REDIRECT-URI>&state=<STATE>&response_type=code

-must exactly match the redirect URI of your OAuth client registration if supplied.- We allow multiple redirect URIs in your OAuth client registration in the future, in which case the
+• The redirect_uri must exactly match the redirect URI of your OAuth client registration if supplied.

-- We allow multiple redirect URIs in your OAuth client registration in the future, in which case the
+• We allow multiple redirect URIs in your OAuth client registration in the future, in which case the REDIRECT-URI must exactly match one of those.

-can be used to mitigate CSRF attacks.
+• The optional state can be used to mitigate CSRF attacks.
 It is recommended to supply this.

 The Identity Server will prompt the user with a view asking to authorize your OAuth client.
 They will see the client ID, description, requested scope and redirect URI.
 If they accept the authorization, they will be redirected to your redirect URI with an authorization code: